 The surname Humblestomb was first found in Herefordshire in the west country of England where they held a family seat as Lords of the manor of Humber from ancient times.
 Humber, an ancient English hamlet in the union of Leominster, hundred of Wolphy, dating back to the Iron Age, was granted by Duke William of Normandy in 1066 to Roger de Lacy, a Norman noble from whom the family name Humber is conjecturally descended.
 The Humber is a large tidal estuary on the east coast of Northern England.

 Early History of the Humblestomb family

 This web page shows only a small excerpt of our Humblestomb research.
 Another 126 words (9 lines of text) covering the years 160 and 1604 are included under the topic Early Humblestomb History in all our PDF Extended History products and printed products wherever possible.

 Humblestomb Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Humblestomb are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Humblestomb include Humber, Humbar, Humbor, Umber, Umbar, Umbor, Humbere, Humbore, Humbare, Humberston, Humbertson, Humberstone, Humberton, Humbertown, Humberstown, Humbletown, Humbleston, Humblestown and many more.

 Early Notables of the Humblestomb family (pre 1700)

 More information is included under the topic Early Humblestomb Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Humblestomb family to the New World and Oceana
+Migration of the Humblestomb family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Humblestomb, or a variant listed above: Edmund Humber settled in New York city in 1823 at the age of 32; Jacob Humber settled in Maryland in 1762; Henry Humberstone settled in New Haven Connecticut between 1620 and 1650.